Transfer of Power from Catalan to Central Spanish Government Begins

 In addition to dismissing the regional parliament, Rajoy has called for snap Catalan elections on December 21 and has stripped Catalonia's most senior police officials of their powers.

-Íñigo Méndez de Vigo, a spokesman for the Spanish government, has said Puigdemont and all other Catalonian leaders would be eligible to run in the December election.
+Spanish government spokesman Ínigo Mendez de Vigo has said Puigdemont and all other Catalonian leaders would be eligible to run in the December election.